107208579/tracking/README.md

 ## What other tools can create events?
 Apart from manually creating events directly in a calendar application there are many other ways.
-Below is a list of different ways I have come across to create calendar events.
+Below is a list of different apps and methods I have come across.
 * **Via Application**
   * macOS
      * [Apple Script](https://github.com/107208579/calendar-tracking/tree/main/applescript)